rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-10-rancher-desktop-is-a-kubernetes-api-server.md

 ## The App object

-Everything Rancher Desktop needs to know about itself lives in a single object called `App`.
-You can ask for it the same way you would ask any cluster for a
+Everything Rancher Desktop needs to know about itself lives in a single object called `App`.[^singleton] You can ask for it the same way you would ask any cluster for a resource:
-resource:

 ```yaml
 # rdd ctl get app app -o yaml   (trimmed)